After Bariatric Weight Loss Surgery, Counseling Can Help Improve Results

 - Adhere to a careful supplementation regimen, often consisting of multivitamins, iron and vitamin D supplements, and any other necessary medications

-- Follow their physician’s recommendations for daily activity levels (most patients are advised to get approximately 150 minutes of exercise each week after recovering from a weight loss operation, but requirements may vary from person to person)
+- Follow their physician’s recommendations for daily activity levels (most patients are advised to get approximately 150 minutes of exercise each week after recovering from a weight loss surgery, but requirements may vary from person to person)

 At Tampa General Hospital, weight loss surgery is only the beginning of a life-long journey, and our patients don’t have to go it alone.
 We offer a comprehensive range of services that are designed to help patients jump-start their weight loss and maintain their results after bariatric surgery.
 For instance, our dietitians can provide meal plans and nutritional guidance, our psychologists can outline healthy emotional coping strategies, and our experienced bariatricians can care for any post-operative complications that might arise.
 Additionally, patients can participate in support groups that focus on real-life issues such as adjusting to a new body, ordering meals when eating out, handling medications, and avoiding stress eating.